Business Communication & Law

 Required: Choose any 3 courses from the following (12 units):

-- COMM 108 - Corporate Social Responsibility and Communication (Fall/Winter) - 4 units
+- COMM 108 - Corporate Social Responsibility and Communication (TBD) - 4 units

-- COMM 136 - Collaborative Technologies and the Dynamics of Organization (Winter) - 4 units
+- COMM 136 - Collaborative Technologies and the Dynamics of Organization (TBD) - 4 units

-- COMM 146 - Understanding and Detecting Human Deception (Spring) - 4 units
+- COMM 146 - Understanding and Detecting Human Deception (TBD) - 4 units

-- COMM 177 - The Legal Community and the Courtroom (Spring) - 4 units
+- COMM 177 - The Legal Community and the Courtroom (TBD) - 4 units

 Required: Complete 2 units (One class) from the following: